Abhishekjha18/License-Metric/README.md

 - **Monitor Performance:** During the drive, the system analyzes data and provides real-time feedback.

-- **Review Results:** After the session, review detailed performance metrics and recommendations on the applications.
+- **Review Results:** After the session, review detailed performance metrics and recommendations on the applications, the results will be stored in .dat format in SD card of box.

 - **Demo Video:** This contains the steps and demo of the Project. [video link](https://drive.google.com/drive/folders/1mMX2dlaLDTzLH-lAovJhhp0EJsUk6pEF?usp=drive_link)

 ##  Usage of Custom Website File

+- **Custom Website is developed for better and engaging UI and some more features**

 -  **Custom Website Dry Run Link:** [LINK](https://drive.google.com/file/d/18rpwOY8ZAjs-xekbkwIap_OBWk-Ns2Hd/view?usp=sharing)